bohandley/google-apps-form-to-pdf/README.md

-# google-apps-form-to-pdf
+# google-apps-scripts
-This script is used to access google apps form data with a google business account.
-The script allows you to:
+Use Google Apps Scripts to:

+1. Create a form linked to a sheet and send an email as

     - access data from a google form
     - access a google doc template
     - make a copy of the template
     - edit the copy
     - send it as a pdf attachment by email.

+2. Create a Dependent Dropdown Cell in Google Sheets

+    - Access data from a second Google Sheet
+    - Loop through a collection of data
+    - Create a dropdown cell that is dependent on data from another Dropdown

-## How to Set Up a Google Form to Use the Script
+## How to Set Up a Google Form to Use the workStatusFormScript.js

 1. Create a folder in Google Drive